Disease/Disorder

 The pain strictly follows the distribution of the trigeminal nerve branches and does not extend to the posterior third of the scalp, posterior portion of the external ear, or the angle of the mandible.

-Stimulus-evoked pain is a striking feature of TN; triggers and trigger zones are non-noxious mechanical stimuli within the trigeminal territory over the face, lips, gums, including the oral cavity.
+Stimulus-evoked pain is a striking feature of TN.
+Triggers and trigger zones are non-noxious mechanical stimuli within the trigeminal territory over the face, lips, gums, including the oral cavity.
 Such stimuli include light touch, a whiff of air, shaving, application of makeup, brushing, eating, drinking, usual movements such as smiling, talking.
 This pain paroxysm resembles allodynia in other conditions of neuropathic pain but unlike allodynia, TN has limited trigger zones and characteristic brisk facial muscle contractions (tics).

 Physical examination

-The physical examination is typically normal in TN which is a more useful finding exclude other diagnoses.
+The physical examination is typically normal in TN which is a more useful finding to exclude other diagnoses.
 A thorough neurological examination as well as head and neck examination should be performed, given the association of MS and tumors with TN.
-The ears, mouth, teeth, and temporomandibular joint should be evaluated for other causes of facial pain.9 Atypical features of the disease such as abnormal neurologic examination, ataxia, sensory abnormalities in the trigeminal area, abnormal trigeminal reflexes (corneal reflex, blink reflex, masseter inhibitory periods, jaw-jerk), focal weakness, abnormal oral, dental or ear examination, hearing abnormality or visual changes suggest secondary trigeminal neuralgia or an alternative diagnosis.5,9,15 The finding of typical trigger areas, which are most frequently perioral, is pathognomonic for TN.9
+The ears, mouth, teeth, and temporomandibular joint should be evaluated for other causes of facial pain.9 Atypical features of the disease such as abnormal neurologic examination, ataxia, sensory abnormalities in the trigeminal area, abnormal trigeminal reflexes (corneal reflex, blink reflex, masseter inhibitory periods, jaw-jerk), focal weakness, abnormal oral, dental or ear examination, hearing abnormality or visual changes suggest secondary trigeminal neuralgia or an alternative diagnosis.5,9,14 The finding of typical trigger areas, which are most frequently perioral, is pathognomonic for TN.9

 Functional assessment